 Yes.
 If you become a member in the early phases of development and construction, we will work with you through the interior selections process.
 You will have the choice of finishes to suit your needs and personal style for both standard and upgrade options available during construction.

 Simply contact your membership advisor.
 We require a nominal reservation deposit to secure your priority number.
 This allows you to pick the home of your choice depending on availability (ie: unit plan, desired floor and location within building).
 If you change your mind for any reason, your reservation deposit is fully refundable.
 Call for more details.

 For the convenience of our members, each home has its own separate laundry room with a washer and dryer.

 Yes.
-Members can reserve our nicely appointed guest suite for their friends and family for a small fee.
+Members can reserve our nicely appointed guest suite for their friends and family.

 Yes.
 You can reserve our spacious community area at no cost, complete with a full kitchen and prep area.